-$Consolidation\ of\ and\ asset\ sales\ affecting\ our\ customer\ base\ could\ adversely\ affect\ demand\ for\ our\ services\ and\ reduce\ our\ revenues.$ assets, and additional consolidation and asset sales are possible.
+Consolidation of and asset sales affecting our customer base could materially adversely affect demand for our services and reduce our revenues.

+Many of our customers are international, independent and major integrated oil and gas exploration, development and production companies.
+In recent years, these companies have undergone substantial consolidation and engaged in sales of specific assets, and additional consolidation and asset sales are possible.
+In addition, since 2014 a number of oil and gas exploration, development and production companies have filed for bankruptcy or similar protections in other jurisdictions and have restructured by acquiring, selling or otherwise disposing of assets resulting in further industry consolidation.
 Consolidation results in fewer companies to charter or contract for our services.
 In the event one of our customers combines with, or sells assets to, a company that is using the services of one of our competitors, the combined or successor company could decide to use the services of that competitor or another provider.
 Further, merger activity among both major and independent oil and natural gas companies affects exploration, development and production activity as the consolidated companies often put projects on hold while integrating operations.
 Consolidation may also result in an exploration and development budget for a combined company that is lower than the total budget of both companies before consolidation.
-Reductions in the budgets of oil and gas companies could adversely affect demand for our services that could result in a material adverse impact on our business, financial condition and results of operations.
+Reductions in the budgets of oil and gas companies could adversely affect demand for our services that could result in a material adverse effect on our business, financial condition and results of operations.